 Twister #2 Can requirements be part of the same sprint?

-In tons and tons of agile literature, we all have been told that during a sprint, team completes requirements, design, development, testing and deployment.
+In tons and tons of agile literature, we all have been told that during a sprint, the team completes requirements, design, development, testing, and deployment.
 Other than deployment, rest all are mandatory.

 Looks so picture perfect.
 But does it happen in real projects?

-The reason is profoundly simple: Design, development, coding, testing and deployment is under team’s control, requirements are not.
+The reason is profoundly simple: Design, development, coding, testing, and deployment is under the team’s control, requirements are not.